crispcat/Shelve/README.md

 - 0 - start value
 - it + 1 - expression to calculate the next value.

-Iterator stores the last calculated value and recalculates it on MoveNextValue() call.
+Iterator store last calculated value and recalculate it on MoveNextValue() call.

 # More interesting example